 The fee for middle school classes depends on the number of participants and length of the course.
 Please refer to the class price list for more details.
 Or read our FAQ for more information about this and other topics.

 The high school French course covers all the crucial components of a language class: vocabulary, grammar, reading , writing, speaking, listening, pronunciation, and culture.
 During class time the students receive grammar instruction, practice pronunciation, and practice conversational skills by answering simple questions about themselves using vocabulary and grammar that they have learned.
 At home, they use audio files to practice listening skills and to learn correct pronunciation of the words we're using.
 They watch videos to hear pronunciation and learn more grammar concepts.
 At the end of each chapter they have a reading assignment in French about a cultural topic.
 They have written work from a workbook, and online assignments.
-There are quizzes about every other week, three projects in the course of the year, and 8 tests.
+Students will also complete projects, quizzes, and tests.

-As a high school level course, it is five hours of work a week: one hour in class and four hours working independently.
+As a high school level course, there are five hours of French each week, including class time.
 Some students will find that they are able to finish the independent work more quickly, and some will take more time than others.

 Although these classes can start at any time, the most popular start time is August of each new school year.